-Rubber or hard plastic slow feeders are a safe option for horses in stalls or pens.
+According to Dr. Getty, rubber or hard plastic slow feeders are a safe option for horses in stalls or pens.

 Larger feeders can accommodate two or three horses at a time, however, consider placing multiple feeders so that more submissive horses have access to hay.
 For horses with heaves, the hay dust accumulates at the bottom of the feeder, reducing cough.

 Wood feeders or those with metal grates are unsafe for horses.
 Wood feeders have sharp edges that can cause lacerations or punctures.
 Metal grates damage teeth, and in extreme cases, horses may get their teeth stuck.
 Horses that paw may get their hooves stuck in the metal grates, and this is especially dangerous for shod horses.